teracyhq/blog/source/_posts/2016-11-07-how-to-develop-and-deploy-react-applications-easily-and-fast-with-webpack-es6-plus-and-docker.markdown

 React is an awesome library to work with, however, we must pick up other libraries to build up a robust application such as redux, redux-connect, server side rendering, redux-form, etc. After that, we must organize the application structure with best practices to develop and deploy it.
-Doing all these tasks require some good experience, so it's very difficult for a newbie.
+Doing all these tasks requires some good experiences, so it's very difficult for a newbie.
 Good news is that there are many starter boilerplate projects out there for us to choose.
 And today we'd like to introduce you a starter React boilerplate for faster development and deployment.